TheAcedMan/FOIA_Campaign/states/MA/README.md

 ## Known Issues

-8 towns are missing emails from the Mass.gov PDF and need to be filled in manually in targets.json:
+2 (previously 8, but updated 3/17/26) towns are missing emails from the Mass.gov PDF and need to be filled in manually in targets.json:

-- Chesterfield
-- Easthampton
-- Lynnfield
-- Manchester-by-the-Sea
 - Mount Washington
-- Newburyport
-- Wareham
 - Westhampton

 ## Status